thestarlab/thestarlab.github.io/index.md

 <div class="row">
 <div class="col-md-8 lead" markdown="1">

-The Spatiotemporal Pattern Analysis & Research Laboratory (or **STAR lab**) focuses on the development and application of formal (i.e., statistical and computational) and geospatial techniques to study the spatiotemporal patterns and dynamics in natural, social and technical systems.
+Spatiotemporal Pattern Analysis & Research Laboratory (or **STAR lab**) focuses on the developments and applications of formal (i.e., statistical and computational) and technical methods to study the spatiotemporal patterns and dynamics in natural, social and technical systems.
 Please read more about our work ([research](research) and [papers](papers)), [who we are](people), and [possible opportunities](opportunities).